 The new styles can be used to display multi-layer vector symbols for features.
-They give you more control when customizing symbols by allowing you to use one or more symbol layers to create the desired effect.
-The current symbol styler today has limited control on these layers but we are working towards full support in a future update.
+This will give you more control when customizing symbols by allowing you to use one or more symbol layers to create the desired effect.
+You can also use the Esri provided default vector symbols and change colors to the symbol layers or alter the marker placements in polygons for example.

 Create your own Style in ArcGIS Pro

-In Pro 2.6, have a project open to the Catalog view and double-click on the styles folder within the Pro project.
+In ArcGIS Pro open a project open to the Catalog view and double-click on the styles folder within the Pro project.
 In the Styles folder, right click and click on New > New Style, and enter the name for the style.

 Double click on the new style and right click in the new style and click on New to create a new symbol within the style.
 You can also click New Item in the ribbon to add the point symbol.
 By default, this will create a point marker symbol and is what will be used to generate this vector symbol from an SVG file.
 On the Description tab for the symbol give it a descriptive name, category and tags.

 Clicking on the Structures tab for the Sample Symbol you can add additional symbol layers.
 This symbol being authored is going to be an icon of a plane with a circle background.
 Click on Add symbol layer to add another marker symbol.

 This sample symbol will be using a Shape marker symbol because the sample symbol is an SVG file and will be published as a vector symbol that supports color changes and will not show any symbol distortion when the size is changed from the default published size.
 After all adjustments are made to the symbol click on the apply button to finalize the symbol.
 Click on the File button in the on the symbols Properties tab.
 Once all edits are made click Apply.

 Going to the second symbol layer where the circle icon is you can change the size and color of this default or place in another file to be used as the background for the symbol.
 Here I am applying a new color, making a thin outline and changing the color to white.